cilliagustin/track-e.i/README.md

 I aplied for the website some technologies that are beyond the scope of what Code Institute teaches:
 * [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout): For generating the basic structure of the sections in the website as well as to display information in the calendar section.
 * [Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox): To arrange most of the elements in the website.
-* [Root variables](https://developer.mozilla.org/en-US/docs/Web/CSS/:root): To avoid repeting code and entering very easily the colors desired as well as some common effects linke shadow and a 9px measure for the border.
+* [Root variables](https://developer.mozilla.org/en-US/docs/Web/CSS/:root): To avoid repeting code and entering very easily the colors desired as well as some common effects like shadow and a 9px measure for the border.
 * [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG): Used to create the piechart.

 ### Javascript
 This website has three Javascript files: script.js, data-control.js and tutorial.js.
 Here it will be explained how these files work and their functions.

 #### [script.js](assets/js/script.js)
 This is the first file, here all the variables from the Dom are created.
-This files is the one where most of the DOM mnipulation happens (resize, filter information, change sections, etc)
+This file is the one where most of the DOM mnipulation happens (resize, filter information, change sections, etc)
 * Navbar Functions:
     * The first function is in charge of toggeling the sections.
 Since the website is a landing page is has only one HTML file when clicking a navbar link there is no loading of a new page.
 It simple hides all sections, shows the correct one and adds the active class to the corresponding nav link.
 It also makes sure to refresh the balance section (deletes income or expense class and hides the percentage elements) and does the same with the Add section unless the website is on a desktop.
 Since in a big device the Add section is always located on the right side, when changing between the Balance and the Calendar Section the Add Section keeps it´s information and does not refresh (It does though if is on a tablet or a phone)
     * The next two functions are very similar, these functions are triggered when the decimal or the currency selector change their values.
 This functions change the global variable selectedCurrency or selectedDecimal, add to the local storage the values and replace the DOM with the selected currency or decimal separator.
 * Resize Functions:
     * The setheight function makes sure the body height is equal to the screen inner height.
 This function is triggered when the website loades and when the window resizes.
 This was created because using 100 vh in CSS was not working correctly in all browsers and this makes sure there is no overflow.
     * The next function makes sure that the website looks correcly when changing the window width.
-Originally if the add section was the active one on a phone, when going to a width higher that 767px it would only show this section and not the balance or calendar (The left side would look empty) to avoid this, this function was created which makes sure that when the website width goes from less than 766px to more when the add section is on will show the balance section and give this link the active class.
+Originally if the add section was the active one on a phone, when going to a width higher that 767px it would only show this section and not the balance or calendar (The left side would look empty) to avoid that from happening, this function was created which makes sure that when the website width goes from less than 766px to more while the add section is on will show the balance section and give this link the active class.
 It also makes sure that if the website goes from a desktop width to less than 767px it will refresh the information on the Add section.
     * Since the website does not look properly on a phone on landscape mode a function is created to make sure it send an alert if that happens.
 The function will trigger if the user is using a device with a width higher than the height, a height less of 500px and a difference between width and height over 200px(The reason of this last condition is that when the user has to write on a phone the keyboard resizes in some browsers so this makes sure when this happens the function does not trigger)
     The alerts is a Pop up dinamically created which cast a shadow on the website and pops a modal that tells the user to use the phone on vertical mode, once this conditions are no longer fullfilled the pop up will be deleted.
 * Balance Section Functions: